tgiacc/paradox-experience-procurement/README.md

 `R/appendix_b/04_build_cio_subset.R` needs the 2024 ANCI survey, which is restricted-access (`DATA.md`) and used only for Table B5.

-### Scripts not run by default

-`R/appendix_b/oster_bounds.R` computes Oster (2019) coefficient-stability
-bounds.
-Not cited in the manuscript or appendix.
-The method is derived for OLS; the paper's models are AFT/Cox with censoring.
-The delta values obtained (13.6, 22.0) reflect a stable coefficient across specifications rather than a high R², and the proportional-selection assumption has no clear justification when the "treatment" is a project category and the controls are municipal characteristics.
-Left in the repository, not sourced by `run_all.R`.

-`R/appendix_b/sensitivity_aft.R` — not cited, for two reasons.
-Part 1
-(coefficient movement across nested control blocks) shows a 32-41% excursion for Digital Notices and Digital Services and Payments, the two weakest categories elsewhere in this project, so it does not support a stability claim for them.
-Part 2 (a simulated confounder) is constructed orthogonal to solution type by design, so it cannot break the interaction regardless of the true confound.
-Left in the repository, not sourced by `run_all.R`.

 ## Script-to-table mapping

 | Manuscript item | Script | Output file |